-Lagging your pipes with insulation from a DIY store and securing it with tape is quick, easy and inexpensive.
+Lagging your pipes with insulation from a DIY store and securing it with tape is quick, easy and a lot less expensive than repairing a burst pipe.
 It’s also effective so it can save you a real headache later down the line.
 Replace any old wool insulators with more efficient foam insulation.

 4. Fix faulty roof tiles and guttering